Jean Marie Carey

 Love for and curiosity about animals is the constant of my life, and that force is what drove me initially to pursue an interdisciplinary study of ethology, empathy, and activism, using the aesthetically pleasing, confounding, and touching images of animals made by Franz Marc at the beginning of the 20th Century as a platform and fulcrum.
 However, my earlier professional background is in investigative journalism, and as soon as I began to seriously assess primary archival sources about Franz Marc, I realised that despite his seeming omnipresence in the canon of German Modernism, Marc’s real story was almost completely unknown.

 I continue to combine animal studies with Marc in an effort to honour and illuminate both, and to produce and provoke new questions, and hopefully a few answers.
+Realising that, given the state of things, this is probably better accomplished by going back rather than forward, in fall 2021 I began a postdoctoral researcher position at the Universitet i Stavanger Arkeologisk Museum, examining representations of animals and utopia.

 Contact me with questions about Franz Marc, art history, real and representational animals, or provenance and authentication research.